Write a video brief

 - Search for music, video, text and images published under a creative commons license.
 Vimeo, YouTube, Archive.org, SpinXpress and Flickr all provide information on the copyright license.

 - For images, you can also look at pexels.com or www.unsplash.com

 - Check out ‘YouTube for Education’ for media that can be used in education.

 - Do a Google Search, using the filters about reuse of material.

-- Search videos in academia.nl for material from the Dutch Institute of Sound and Vision.
+- Search for material from the Dutch Institute of Sound and Vision (Beeld & Geluid).
+This collection includes all kinds of programs and videos that have been broadcast on Dutch television over the years.
 The UM library has a free license for all UM staff.